KMSD-Tech/SkywardFinDashboard/README.md

 # SkywardFinDashboard

-A PowerShell script that can take data exported from Skyward into two files: Detail Dashboard / Summary Dashboard and put onto a specific Google Sheet.
+A PowerShell script that can take data exported from Skyward into two files: Detail Dashboard / Summary Dashboard and put onto a specific Google Sheet that is linked to a financial dashboard.

 You will need to create a scheduled job in Skyward to export these .CSVs.

 Once the files are configured to automatically export, simply specify the $certPath, $iss, $certPswd, $spreadsheetID, $sheetName, $sourceCSV, $spreadsheetIdSum, $sheetNameSum, $sourceCSVSum

-Basically, we ran some cleanup against the script, cleaned temporary header rows, removed the top row, imported the file, clear the existing sheet, put the data back on, and then finally, clear the top row again.
+Basically, we ran some cleanup against the script, cleaned temporary header rows, removed the top row, imported the file, cleared the existing sheet, put the data back on, and then finally, cleared the top row again.

 After cleaning the detail dashboard, we import the Summary Dashboard in much the same way.